dogukanayd/go-test-database/README.md

 # go-test-database

-This package creates a mysql container for your applications and returns a connectionn to the created database so you can easily query the test database.
+This package creates a up and running mysql container for your applications and returns a connectionn to the created database so you can easily query the test database.

 # Requirements
 * :3305 port must not be used